Beach Hazards Statement issued for Northern Outer Banks by NWS - News Break

 Beach Hazards Statement issued for Northern Outer Banks by NWS

-Effective: 2021-05-26 11:12:00 EDT Expires: 2021-05-26 20:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Swim near a lifeguard.
+Effective: 2021-06-23 10:25:00 EDT Expires: 2021-06-23 20:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Swim near a lifeguard.
 If caught in a rip current remain calm.
 Don`t fight the current.
 Swim in a direction following the shoreline.
 When out of the current, swim back to shore.
 If tired, float or tread water until out of the rip current.
 If unable to escape, face the shore and call or wave for help.
-Target Area: Northern Outer Banks BEACH HAZARDS STATEMENT IN EFFECT THROUGH THIS EVENING * WHAT...Dangerous rip currents. * WHERE...Northern Outer Banks beaches. * WHEN...Through this evening. * IMPACTS...Rip currents can sweep even the best swimmers away from shore into deeper water. * ADDITIONAL DETAILS...The most likely time for strong rip currents to occur is a couple hours either side of low tide, which will occur around 230 PM.alerts.weather.gov
+Target Area: Northern Outer Banks BEACH HAZARDS STATEMENT REMAINS IN EFFECT UNTIL 8 PM EDT THIS EVENING * WHAT...Dangerous rip currents. * WHERE...Northern Outer Banks beaches. * WHEN...Until 8 PM EDT this evening. * IMPACTS...Rip currents can sweep even the best swimmers away from shore into deeper water. * ADDITIONAL DETAILS...The most likely time for strong rip currents to occur is a couple hours either side of low tide, which will occur around 12:30 this afternoon.alerts.weather.gov